1. Introduction

 Two further visits should be carried out per year and the steps outlined above repeated.

-The steps outlined above should be followed in respect of the property the person is living in and consideration given to how to manage other properties in the person’s best interest.
+The steps outlined in Section 6.1 should be followed in respect of the property the adult is living in and consideration given to how to manage other properties in the their best interests.
 This will vary according to each individual’s circumstances, but may include the following scenarios:

-• person owns the house they live in and a holiday property which they regularly use but do not rent as a holiday let.
-In a case such as this, both properties should be managed by following the steps outlined in 6.1;
+• adult owns the house they live in and a holiday property which they regularly use but do not rent as a holiday let.
+In a case such as this, both properties should be managed by following the steps outlined in Section 6.1;

-• person owns the house they live in and other properties which are let, either as holiday lets or as long term lets.
-In a case such as this, a property management company should be engaged to manage any other properties owned by the person;
+• adult owns the house they live in and other properties which are let, either as holiday lets or as long term lets.
+In a case such as this, a property management company should be engaged to manage any other properties owned by the adult;

-• person owns the house they live in and other properties which are unoccupied.
-In a case such as this, a best interest meeting should be held to consider whether it is in the person’s best interest to let or sell the unoccupied properties.
+• adult owns the house they live in and other properties which are unoccupied.
+In a case such as this, a best interests meeting should be held to consider whether it is in the adult’s best interest to let or sell the unoccupied properties.
 If the decision is to sell, the deputyship order should be examined to ascertain whether the deputy has the Court of Protection’s authorisation to sell.
-If s/he does not, an application should be made to the Court of Protection to dispose of the property.
-If s/he does, an estate agent and solicitor should be engaged to manage the sale.
-A minimum of three quotes must be obtained to ensure the person receives best value.
+If they dos not, an application should be made to the Court of Protection to dispose of the property.
+If they do have authorisation, an estate agent and solicitor should be engaged to manage the sale.
+A minimum of three quotes must be obtained to ensure the adult receives best value.
 If the decision is to let, a property management company should be engaged to manage the letting.

-6.3 Person owns single or multiple properties which are unoccupied
+6.3 Adult owns single or multiple properties which are unoccupied

-A best interest meeting should be held to consider whether it is in the person’s best interest to let or sell the unoccupied properties.
+A best interests meeting should be held to consider whether it is in the adult’s best interests to let or sell the unoccupied properties.
 If the decision is to sell, the deputyship order should be examined to ascertain whether the deputy has the Court of Protection’s authorisation to sell.
-If s/he does not, an application should be made to the Court of Protection to dispose of the property.
-If s/he does, an estate agent and solicitor should be engaged to manage the sale.
-A minimum of three quotes must be obtained to ensure the person receives best value.
+If they do not, an application should be made to the Court of Protection to dispose of the property.
+If they do have authorisation, an estate agent and solicitor should be engaged to manage the sale.
+A minimum of three quotes must be obtained to ensure the adult receives best value.
 If the decision is to let, a property management company should be engaged to manage the letting.

 7. Disposal of other Major Assets

-Someone subject to deputyship may have a number of other major assets such as jewellery, valuable furniture, antiques or art.
+An adult subject to deputyship may have a number of other major assets such as jewellery, valuable furniture, antiques or art.
 A major asset is something with a sale value of more than £1,000.
-The overriding principle when managing someone’s assets is that the deputy must act in the person’s best interest (see Section 2, Making a Best Interest Decision).
+The overriding principle when managing an adult’s assets is that the deputy must act in the their best interests (see Section 2, Making a Best Interests Decisions).
 When considering whether to keep or dispose of a major asset, there are a number of points to consider.

-• Does the asset hold sentimental value to the person or a close family member?
+• Does the asset hold sentimental value to the adult or a close family member?

-• Is the asset named as a bequest in the person’s will?
+• Is the asset named as a bequest in the adult’s will?

 • Is storing the item likely to lead to a loss in value, or is the cost of storage likely to exceed the item’s worth?

-• Would the person gain greater benefit from having the money to be gained from selling the item?
+• Would the adult gain greater benefit from having the money to be gained from selling the item?

-If, having regard to the points listed above, the decision appears clear cut the deputy or his representative may make the decision.
-If it is not clear where the best interest of the person lies, a best interest decision making meeting should be held.
+If, having regard to the points listed above, the decision appears clear cut the deputy or their representative may make the decision.
+If it is not clear where the best interests of the adult lies, a best interests decision making meeting should be held (see Best Interests Decision Making chapter).

 8. Ending a Tenancy

-Ending the tenancy of someone who lacks capacity is not straightforward.
+Ending the tenancy of an adult who lacks capacity is not straightforward.
 See Joint Protocol on Ending the Tenancy of Someone who Lacks Capacity.

 9. Seeking Independent Financial Advice

-Independent financial advice may be provided by a service which is free at the point of access such as the Money Advisory Service or by an independent advisor who will charge a fee.
+Independent financial advice may be provided by a service which is free at the point of access such as the Money and Pensions Service or by an independent advisor who will charge a fee.
 Independent Financial Advisors must have a level 4 financial planning qualification and hold a Statement of Professional Standing (SPS).
-However, not all FCA-regulated advisers will have an in- depth understanding of the care and support system unless they have chosen to specialise in this area of advice.
+However, not all Financial Conduct Authority (FCA) regulated advisers will have an in-depth understanding of the care and support system unless they have chosen to specialise in this area of advice.

-It is also important to note that not all regulated advisers have training or will necessarily have an understanding with regard to the MCA.
+It is also important to note that not all regulated advisors have training or will necessarily have an understanding with regard to the Mental Capacity Act (MCA).
 The FCA makes reference to the MCA and related guidance only in relation to debt and regulated credit advice.
 Good practice might be to ensure any regulated advisers within an information and advice service have a good understanding of the impact of the MCA.

-Independent financial advice should be sought on behalf of the person when:
+Independent financial advice should be sought on behalf of the adult when:

-• s/he is paying for care privately or self funding;
+• they are paying for care privately or self funding;

-• considering permanent placement in a care home;
+• they are considering permanent placement in a care home;

-• considering options on how to pay for care and support;
+• they are considering options on how to pay for care and support;

-• considering how long their money will last;
+• they are considering how long their money will last;

-• entering into a financial contact for example top ups, deferred payment agreement;
+• they are entering into a financial contact for example top ups, deferred payment agreement;

 • they, or a close family member, friend or carer requests financial information and advice;